 This feature makes Wolfram ridiculously useful for practicing math.
 You know how equations always seem super easy to work in class, but then you get home and draw a complete blank?
 Wolfram can fill in that blank.
 However, you do need to be careful; since Wolfram can do everything for you, it’s really easy to become reliant on it.
 Don’t make it do your homework for you; make sure you’re learning how to work problems yourself.
 After all, you’re not going to have it during your finals.

 Ever feel like your immediate contemporaries don’t quite “get” you?
 It’s probable that your particular set of interests and passions are pretty unique, and your circle of friends may be filled with people who are great to hang out with, but who don’t necessarily understand or share your ambitions.

 That’s why I think it’s super-important for you to form or join a mastermind group.
 Don’t know what a mastermind group is?
 Don’t worry – it’s not a formal club or anything like that.
-You won’t have to jack in to Mother Brain or drink sheep’s blood while wearing a hooded cloak.
+You won’t have to plug in to Mother Brain or drink sheep’s blood while wearing a hooded cloak.
 A mastermind group is simply an informal group of people who share similar ideals, support each other, and listen to each others’ ideas.
 These types of groups are particularly common among entrepreneurial circles, but people from all different professions and walks of life have them.